macatak/ELK/Logstash-101/filters/grok/README.md

 Why it is useful - You can build a parser for most any event pattern.

 Other Info:
-Although the most popular a dissect filter is a better option.
-Disset is less resource intensive since it does not use RegEx.
+Although grok is probably the most popular filter a dissect filter is a better option.
+Dissect is less resource intensive since it does not use RegEx.
+Advice is to use grok only if dissect will not work.
+Also dissect and grok can be used together.

 Online grok testers are available:
 http://grokconstructor.appspot.com/do/match